Appearance

 How Systema handles it

-The HCT Color Picker detects clamping by round-tripping: it converts your requested H/C/T to hex, then back to HCT, and compares.
-If any channel differs by more than 0.5, it shows:
+The HCT Color Picker detects clamping by round-tripping: it converts your requested H/C/T to hex, then back to HCT, and compares all three channels.
+If any channel (Hue, Chroma, or Tone) differs by more than 0.5, a snap affordance appears overlaid on the right edge of the hex input — a Snap pill in the default editor layout, or a button showing the drifting channels (H:X C:Y) with a warning icon in the legacy standalone layout.

-⚠ clamped, actual chroma: 45.2This tells you the maximum chroma the display can produce at your chosen hue and tone.
-There's no benefit to increasing chroma beyond this point -- the result won't change.
+The tooltip lists the actual gamut-safe values, e.g. H:204.8 C:45.2 — that is the maximum the display can produce at your chosen hue and tone.
+There's no benefit to pushing past this point; the rendered result won't change.

 Practical implications